BIMSBbioinfo/janggu/docs/tutorial.rst

    model.predict(DNA_TEST)

 which resemble the familiar keras methods.
-Janggu additinally offers a simple way to evaluate and export model results, for example on independent test data.
+Janggu additionally offers a simple way to evaluate and export model results, for example on independent test data.
 To this end, objects of :code:`Scorer` can be created and passed to